theupdateframework/taps/tap7.md

 #### Keys for Re-Signing
 The `keys.json` file will specify the keys used to generate the given metadata.
-This information does not need to be used if the updater implementation uses the same canonicalized JSON metadata format described in the TUF Specification and used by the TUF Reference Implementation.
+This information does not need to be used if the updater implementation uses the same structure and canonicalized JSON metadata format described in the TUF Specification and used by the TUF Reference Implementation.
 If metadata has to be converted and signed over a different format for the updater, these keys can be used to re-sign the metadata and generate equivalent metadata in the new format.

 The format of this dictionary of keys represented in `keys.json` is as follows.
 (Note that the individual keys resemble ANYKEY_SCHEMA in the